kimsiang/SLAC2016/CosmicRayAna/README.md

 # Introduction
-This is the source code for the SLAC cosmic ray analysis
+This is the source code for the SLAC cosmic ray analysis.

 # Candidates